112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 #### (((Greg's rewrite from the bottom, below))) TODO cleanup, merge, use div and em and ids, hyperlink to other questions

+104. "After France fell, the French laid down and let the Germans walk all over them.
+They just waited for us to liberate them.
+Why didn't they put up a fight?"

+Millions of French men, women and children put up a fight that took immense guts, skill and patience.

+The Fighting French never stopped fighting — in the RAF, North Africa, Italy, and up through France with the US 7 th Army.

+Here is how the French people inside France fought the Germans after the fall of France:

+They sabotaged production in war plants.
+They destroyed parts, damaged machinery, slowed down production, changed blue-prints.

+They dynamited power plants, warehouses, transmission lines.
+They wrecked trains.
+They destroyed bridges.
+They damaged locomotives.

+They organized armed groups which fought the German police, the Gestpo, the Vichy militia.

+They executed French collaborationists.

+They acted as a great spy army for SHAEF in London.
+They transmitted as many as 300 reports a day to SHAEF on German troops' movements, military installations, and the nature and movement of military supplies.

+They got samples of new German weapons and explosive powder to London.

+They ran an elaborate "underground railway" for getting shot-down American and British flyers back to English.
+THey hid, clothed, fed and smuggled out of France over 4,000 American airmen and parachutists.
+(Getting food and clothes isn't easy when you're on a starvation ration yourself.
+It's risky to forget identification papers.)
+Every American airman rescue meant half a dozen French lives were risked.
+On an average, one Frenchman was shot <em>every two hours</em> from 1940 to 1944 by the Germans in an effort to stop French sabotage and assistance to the Allies.

+The Germans destroyed 344 communities (62 completely) for "crimes" not connected with military operations.
+Perhaps the Germans realized better than we do the relentless fight against them which the French people waged.

+An official German report, quoted in the <em>Christian Science Monitor</em> on December 26, 1942, stated sadly: "For systematic inefficiency and criminal carelessness they (the French) are unsurpassed in the history of modern industrial labor."

+## "they got off pretty easy in this war"

+105. "You woulnd't think they'd even been in the war the way a city like Paris looks."

+No, you wouldn't.
+You can't tell what the war cost France by a stroll down the Champs Elysees, just as you couldn't tell what the war cost America by a walk down the Atlantic City boardwalk.

+You can't, in Paris, see the 1,115,000 French men and women and children who died, were wounded, were in concentration camps, or were shot as hostages.
+You can't see the food and supplies that were taken from France.
+You can't see the 12,551,639,000 man-hours of labor that the Germans took for themselves.
+You can't see the meagre rations that the French were fed.
+You can't see the malnutrition that the Germans caused.
+(70% of the men and 55% of the women in France lost an average of 12% of their weight.)

+You can't see the increase (300-400 %) in tuberculosis diphteria, typhoid fever, infantile paralysis.
+You can't see the number of babies who were born dead because of the food and milk shortages.
+You don't see rickets on the Champs Elysees.
+If you want more facts, read the answer to the next question.

+106. "The French got off pretty easy in the war."

+## TODO tables, numbers

+107. "Why don't they get to work and rebuild their country ?"

+The French Minister of Finance recently reported that France's industries are beginning to operate at 80 % of capacity.
+The rebuilding of France is a tremendous job which will take a long time.
+Shortages of coal, gasoline, electricity, power, transport, and manpower have made a more rapid recovery impossible.

+In 1944, after liberation, France found that of its pre-war transportation the following were left:
+35% of the locomotives,
+37% of the freight cars,
+33% of the trucks and automobiles,
+38% of the merchant marine.

+The most important single factor which is holding up French production is the shortage of coal.
+On Februrar 3, 1945 our Office of War Information analyzed economic conditions in France and pointed out how the coal crisis has plunged France into a vicious circle.
+Mines could not operate without timber pit props to shore up the ceilings of tunnels in coal veins as they were expanded.
+But the transportation needed to bring in the timber also needed coal with which to operate.

+Coal shortages have caused as many shut-downs of French factories as have the grave shortages of other essential raw materials.

+And never forget the loss to France of 1.115.000 people (killed, wounded or disabled) out of a population estimated at around forty million in 1940.
+This is a staggering blow to the manpower needed for rebuilding.

+## French Politics

+108. "All French politicians are corrupt."

+That's as silly as saying that all American politicians get graft.
+Some French politicians are corrupt.
+So are some American politicians.

+Incidentally, the German propaganda line for French politics was, "All French politicians are corrupt."
+The Germans wanted the French people to lose confidence in their leaders, in their government, and — most of all — in democracy itself.
+The Germans ran a gigantic smear campaign before the war, during the war, and during the occupation.
+The only French politicians of importance whom the Germans did <em>not</em> smear were — Petain and Laval.
+They, said the Nazis, were not corrupt.
+Odd, isn't it?

 109. "The French don't have a decent political system.
 They've got too many parties.
 They never get together."

 The French political system is a democracy.
 It is like ours in its basic principles: freedom of speech, freedom of religion, freedom of the press, freedom of the vote, minority rights, protection under the law, trial by jury, etc.